Ray Nitschke: Personal life

 Nitschke was married on June 26, 1961, to Jackie Forchette.
 Jackie was unable to have children, so they adopted three: John in 1963, Richard in 1966, and Amy in 1972.
 Ray and Jackie had a winter home in Naples, Florida.
 Lombardi gave partial credit for Nitschke's success to Nitschke's wife, whose calming influence helped Ray focus on his career.
 Nitschke remained popular in Green Bay after retiring, even having his phone number and home address published in the Green Bay phone book.

 In 1973, Mean on Sunday: The Autobiography of Ray Nitschke ("as told to Robert W. Wells") was published by Doubleday.
 The review in Kirkus Reviews concluded, "This lacks the wider appeal of, say, an Instant Replay and it's antithetical to the juicy Ball Four genre.
 But Packer fans and others around the league who admired Nitschke's professional skills might pick this up as a reminder of the man beneath the armor."

 In the late 1980s, Nitschke owned an automobile dealership in Green Bay.
 He performed several of his own TV commercials in which he brought out his dog, "Butkus", named in honor of his Chicago Bears nemesis, Dick Butkus (who like Nitschke, grew up in the Chicago area and played for the Illinois Fighting Illini).
-He appeared in the comic film Head, starring The Monkees, as a footballer who repeatedly tackles Peter Tork in a mock war movie sequence.
+He appeared in the comic film Head, starring The Monkees, as a football player who repeatedly tackles Peter Tork in a mock war movie sequence.
 His character is listed in the credits as "Private One" because his jersey is emblazoned with the number "1".
 Nitschke also appeared in the 1974 football comedy The Longest Yard as Guard Bogdanski.

 Nitschke died of a heart attack in Venice, Florida at the age of 61 in 1998.
 He had been driving to the home of a family friend, according to his daughter, Amy Klaas, who was with him when he was stricken.
 He was pronounced dead at Venice Hospital.